-- Child care costs and any health-related costs the parents may face.
+Child care costs and any health-related costs the parents may face.

-- The needs of the child, based on their age as well as the parents’ income.
+The needs of the child, based on their age as well as the parents’ income.

-children assist amounts could be increased or lowered depending on how many overnights a child has with his or her parents during a calendar year.
+Children assist amounts could be increased or lowered depending on how many overnights a child has with his or her parents during a calendar year.

 Support is awarded usually in direct payments — payments made to the receiving parent.
 However, the courts may award child assist in indirect payments, such as mortgage payments, payment for medical expenses, or insurance.

-Typically all supports payments end once the child reaches 18 years of age (or upon graduation from high school if the child is still high school upon reaching his/her 18th birthday with a reasonable expectation of graduating before the age of 19), gets married, joins the military, becomes emancipated or dies.
+Typically all support payments end once the child reaches 18 years of age (or upon graduation from high school if the child is still high school upon reaching his/her 18th birthday with a reasonable expectation of graduating before the age of 19), gets married, joins the military, becomes emancipated or dies.

-When a parent refuses to pay child support, but still has time sharing with their child, that parent cannot be refused their court ordered time.
+When a parent refuses to pay Miami child support, but still has time sharing with their child, that parent cannot be refused their court ordered time.

-Instead, the parent that has not received their payments will need to file the appropriate motion in court in order to enforce the other party’s child support obligations.
+Instead, the parent that has not received their payments will need to file the appropriate motion in court in order to enforce the other party’s Miami child support lawyer obligations.
 This often results in wage garnishments, income tax refund, etc… of the non-paying parent.